-Comparing the Costs and Benefits of Virtual Reality and the Certified Child Life Program for MRI Preparation
+Costs and Benefits of Pre-Procedural Tools & Techniques for MRI Preparation

-We explored the impacts and feasibility of using our VR-MRI program to prepare kids for MRIs.
+Assessing the impacts and feasibility of using our VR-MRI tool to prepare kids for MRIs.

 Partner